djfoxer/PerformanceDotNet/README.md

 # DotNetFrameworkVsCore - compare multiple .NET runtimes
 Small console application to compare performance of **.NET Framework (4.8), .NET Core (3.1.x) and .NET 5 (preview 2)**.
 Common benchmarks are written in .NET Standard.
 App contains 5 benchmarks to test performance of .NET Framework (4.8), .NET Core (3.1.x) and .NET 5 (preview 2).
 Another 4 benchmarks are related to regex performance.
 Results taken by [BenchmarkDotNet](https://benchmarkdotnet.org/).

+### You can easily  check how fast/slow is .NET Framework/.NET Core/.NET 5!

-### Check .NET 5 preview 2
+#### Try .NET 5 preview 2!
-.NET 5 is fresh, shiny and ready to test with first preview version.
+.NET 5 is fresh, shiny and ready to test.
 To check new runtime you have to download [Visual Studio 2019 16.6.0 preview](https://visualstudio.microsoft.com/en/vs/preview/) and [.NET 5.0 Preview 2 SDK](https://dotnet.microsoft.com/download/dotnet-core/5.0).

 # .NET Framework (4.8) vs .NET Core (3.1.x) vs .NET 5 (preview 2)